takagi/intel-hex/README.markdown

 ## Installation

-Since intel-hex is just requesting to Quicklisp, plese use its local-projects feature for now.

-    cd quicklisp/local-projects
-    git clone git://github.com/takagi/intel-hex.git

-After approved, you can install via Quicklisp.
+You can install via Quicklisp.

     (ql:quickload :intel-hex)